Skip to content

 Custom CI-V Address

-If you've changed your radio's CI-V address in the menu, specify it explicitly:
+If you've changed your radio's CI-V address in the menu, specify it explicitly in the backend config:

 Adding Support for New Radios

-The library is CI-V address agnostic — any radio that speaks the Icom LAN protocol should work by specifying the correct radio_addr.
+The library is CI-V address agnostic — any radio that speaks the Icom LAN protocol should work.
 If you test with a new model:

-1. Try connecting with the model's default CI-V address
+1. Connect with the model's default CI-V address

 2. Verify basic operations (frequency, mode, meters)

-3. Open an issue or PR with your findings
+3. Open an issue or PR with your rig file

 Finding Your Radio's CI-V Address